 Brands test the choice for bulk

 Until now, specialty shops have been the place to go for packaging-free groceries.
 Because of their growing popularity, but also because of new legislation and voluntary engagements, mainstream chains want to offer more unpackaged choice.
-Therefore, large A-brand manufacturers are taking an interest in zero waste distribution, especially in the French market, that has taken the lead on legislation.
+Therefore, large A-brand manufacturers are taking an interest in zero waste distribution.
 Let’s look at some 'bulk for brands' initiatives and bulk display.

 #zerowaste #merchandising #branding